ifajulislam/ifajulislam/README.md

 ###

   <p>

-  Hey, I'm Ifajul Islam — part English student, part self-taught developer, and full-time problem solver.
+Hey, I'm Ifajul Islam — part English student, part self-taught **Fullstack developer**, and full-time problem solver.
 I write code with curiosity and a healthy amount of Ctrl+Z.

-I’m currently diving deep into Next.js, TypeScript, and modern UI frameworks — not just to build websites, but to create smooth, human experiences.
+I'm currently diving deep into **Next.js, TypeScript, and modern UI frameworks** on the frontend, while building robust backends with ** Node and Express on Docker** — not just to build websites, but to create smooth, human experiences.
 Clean code, clear logic, and creative design are what I aim for in every project.

-Outside of coding, you’ll find me flipping through books, dissecting lyrics, or quietly turning everyday ideas into side projects that (sometimes) make it past the README file.
+Outside of coding, you'll find me flipping through books, dissecting lyrics, or quietly turning everyday ideas into side projects that (sometimes) make it past the README file.

-I don’t claim to know everything — I just learn fast, build often, and try to get a little better every time I hit "commit".
+I don't claim to know everything — I just learn fast, build often, and try to get a little better every time I hit "commit".

-Let’s create something meaningful — or at least something that doesn’t throw errors.
+Let's create something meaningful — or at least something that doesn't throw errors.

   </p>